AjaIoa/Homer-test/Docusaurus/docs/jitsi/jitsi-box/j-box-.md

 ---
 # Jitsi Box

-## Jitsi Box, an opensource device for hybrid classrooms and conferences
+## Jitsi BoxXXXX, an opensource device for hybrid classrooms and conferences

 A hybrid classroom combines traditional face-to-face teaching with online teaching.